rust-lang/rust/text/0002-rfc-process.md

 comments.

-Eventually, somebody on the [core team] will either accept the RFC by merging the pull request and assigning the RFC a number, at which point the RFC is 'active', or reject it by closing the pull request.
+Eventually, somebody on the [core team] will either accept the RFC by merging the pull request, at which point the RFC is 'active', or reject it by closing the pull request.

 Whomever merges the RFC should do the following:

-* Assign a sequential id.
+* Assign an id, using the PR number of the RFC pull request.
+(If the RFC has multiple pull requests associated with it, choose one PR number, preferably the minimal one.)
-* Add the file in the active directory.
+* Add the file in the `text/` directory.
-* Create a corresponding issue on Rust.
+* Create a corresponding issue on [Rust repo](https://github.com/rust-lang/rust)
-* Fill in the remaining metadata in the RFC header, including the original PR # and Rust issue #.
+* Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created Rust issue.
+* Add an entry in the [Active RFC List] of the root `README.md`.
 * Commit everything.

 Once an RFC becomes active then authors may implement it and submit the